El Ghriba Festival Brings Jews from All Over to Tunisia

 Others believe she may have been a Jewish refugee who fled Israel with a holy rock from the Temple of Jerusalem.
 Some say that the rock is still buried in a wall or column.

-The area has been venerated even more so since the bombing of 2002 when a prayer book was found inside the synagogue opened to a burned page that read “Look in my eyes so I won’t be afraid to die.
+The area has been venerated even more so since the bombing in 2002 when a prayer book was found inside the synagogue opened to a burned page that read “Look in my eyes so I won’t be afraid to die.
 God, please save the Jewish people.”

 Scattered pages in the book are still illegible, but not that important passage.